- Food and Cooking»

 - 1/3 cup chili powder

 - 1 dried hot red pepper (leave out if you do not like spicy)

-- Sort and wash pinto beans; place in a large pot.
+- Sort and wash the pinto beans; place in a large pot.

-- Cover with water, about 2 inches above beans; cover and let soak overnight.
+- Cover with water, about 2 inches above the beans; cover and let soak overnight.

-- Drain water off beans, add fresh water to cover beans.
+- Drain the water off the beans, add fresh water to cover the beans.

-- Add bacon drippings and 3 tablespoons chili powder.
+- Add the bacon drippings and 3 tablespoons of the chili powder.

 - Cover and simmer 1 hour or until tender add more water if necessary, only add hot water.

-- Combine ground beef, onion, and garlic in a large pot.
+- Combine the ground beef, onion, and the garlic in a large pot.

-- Cover over medium heat until ground beef is brown, drain.
+- Cover over medium heat until the ground beef is brown, drain.

-- Stir in 1/3 cup chili powder, salt, sugar, cumin and diced tomatoes; cover, reduce heat and simmer 1 hour and 15 minutes.
+- Stir in 1/3 cup chili powder, salt, sugar, cumin and the diced tomatoes; cover, reduce the heat and simmer 1 hour and 15 minutes.

-- Add beans and hot red pepper; continue cooking for 15 minutes.
+- Add the beans and the hot red pepper; continue cooking for 15 minutes.

 Yields 2 ½ quarts.